anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 ## 1. Current Work Focus

+- **SMS Tow Warning for Violations (Completed 2025-08-12):**
+    - **Objective:** Implement a system to send an SMS warning to a resident if their vehicle violation has been in a 'reported' state for more than two minutes.
+    - **Core Changes:**
+        - **Backend:**
+            - Added the `twilio` dependency to `functions/package.json`.
+            - Created a new scheduled cloud function `functions/src/scheduled/sendTowWarnings.ts` that runs every minute.
+            - The function loads environment variables using `dotenv/config` and uses `process.env` to access Twilio credentials.
+            - The function queries for violations that are 'reported' and older than two minutes, checks for an `smsTowWarningSent` flag, and sends an SMS via Twilio if conditions are met.
+            - The violation document is updated with `smsTowWarningSent: true` after sending the SMS.
+            - Exported the new function in `functions/src/index.ts`.

 - **Violation Notification Links (Completed 2025-07-26):**
     - **Objective:** Add `link` and `mobileLink` to property-wide notifications for unidentified vehicle violations.
     - **Core Changes:**